Unstoppable Judge on pace for 63 with 50th, 51st homers

 The Yanks hit three consecutive homers in the seventh off Jeff Criswell, with Juan Soto, Judge and Giancarlo Stanton going back-to-back-to-back.
 As Judge rounded the bases, chants of “M-V-P!” were shouted throughout the big ballpark in the Bronx.

-Yes, a World Series championship seems to be the only remaining box for Judge to check on his list of goals.
+A World Series championship is the most important box for Judge to check, and his performance could help them get there.
 In a season that has already seen Judge become the fastest player to 300 career home runs in terms of at-bats and games played, his teammates have been effusive in their praise.

 Yankees manager Aaron Boone said that as the club travels around the league, he is frequently asked by opposing players and coaches about what it’s like to watch Judge on a daily basis.